LibOps/homebrew-cli/README.md

-  get         Display information about your LibOps environment. help        Help about any command import      Import resources to your LibOps environment. sync-db     Transfer the database from one environment to another
+  get         Display information about your LibOps environment. help        Help about any command import      Import resources to your LibOps environment. sequelace   Connect to your LibOps database using Sequel Ace (Mac OS only) sync-db     Transfer the database from one environment to another

 Flags:
   -e, --environment string   LibOps environment (default "development") -h, --help                 help for libops
-  -p, --site string          LibOps project/site (default "homebrew-cli") -v, --version              version for libops
+  -p, --site string          LibOps project/site (default "YOUR-LIBOPS-SITE") -v, --version              version for libops

 Use "libops [command] --help" for more information about a command.